rafaelpanegassi/case_antaq_de/README.md

     ```

 ### Project Structure
-- `local_workspace/` - Scripts for running services and pipelines with bash.
+- `local_workspace/` - Bash scripts for running services and pipelines.
 - `.env-example` - Template for environment variables.
 - `jobs` - All scripts for each layer.
 - `dags` - Located in the Airflow directory.